 This tasty Pork Afritada is my third version of pork afritada that I am sharing with you.
 Since you guys are important to me, I always try to provide everyone with the very best recipes.
 My inspiration for this pork afritada recipe came from the chicken afritada that you guys loved.
 The difference of this […]

-Easy Afritada is another version of pork afritada.
+This Easy Pork Afritada Recipe is another version of pork afritada.
 This recipe will guide you on how to prepare your favorite pork afritada with ease and confidence.
-My secret for a good afritada recipe, and for any other meat recipes, is the quality of the meat.
-I see to it that I use the freshest possible meat […]
+My secret for a good pork afritada recipe, and for any other meat recipes, is the quality of the meat.
+I see to it that I use […]

 Do you like dishes cooked in tomato-based sauce?
 If you will be throwing the question back to me, I’ll definitely say YES.
 To tell you the truth, I developed an addiction (sort of) to these type of dishes.
 Actually, my most favorite Filipino food, pork menudo (this was my very first recipe post, by the way), is also cooked in tomato sauce.